-I have worked for over 12 years in the entertainment and creative industries, and the contemporary arts.
+I have worked for over 12 years in the contemporary arts, entertainment and creative industries.

 Selected projects: